Courses

 Note: Students take different courses depending on whether they have an engineering (E) or non-engineering (NE) background.

-Semester 2: IHE Delft
+Semester 2: IHE Delft, The Netherlands

 Year 1 March - July